 Its flag is red and yellow with the Coat of Arms.
 The Coat of Arms is a combination of six other coats of arms from Aragon, Castile, Granada, House of Bourbon, Leon, and Navarre.
 The Pillars of Hercules (old name for the Straits of Gibraltar) are on either side, and the royal crown of Spain is at the top.

 The national anthem is La March Real, or Royal March, October 12th is Spain’s national holiday, and their motto is Plus Ultra, which means “Further Beyond.”
-The crested caracara is their national bird and the red carnation is their national flower.
+The Spanish imperial eagle is the unofficial national bird and the red carnation is their national flower.